Decoupling Task-Solving and Output Formatting in LLM Generation: Conclusion

 \section{Conclusion}

-In this paper, we present \framework, a novel decoding framework designed to decouple the responsibilities of task reasoning and format adherence.
+We present \framework, a novel decoding framework designed to decouple the responsibilities of task reasoning and format adherence.
 It achieves this responsibility separation by employing an auxiliary Format Estimation Module to estimate future format satisfaction and modify token probabilities, thus allowing the LLM to concentrate solely on problem-solving.
-Experiments on mathematical reasoning, LLM-as-a-judge evaluation, and event argument extraction demonstrate this decoupling approach leads to overall performance gain, attributing to improved format compliance, more natural format integration, and more confident response from the LLM.
-Limitation of this work is covered in \Cref{app:limitation}.
+Experiments on mathematical reasoning, event argument extraction, and LLM-as-a-judge evaluation demonstrate this decoupling approach leads to overall performance gain, attributed to improved format compliance and more natural format integration in the response.